WhatATragedy/whatatragedy.github.io/_posts/2020/03/2020-03-27-How-The-Internet-Works.md

 date: 2020-03-27 09:39:00+0200
 ---
 ## IP Addressing and the Internet
-When you buy internet from an Internet Service Provider (ISP), they send you a router, and plug that into the wall, boom, you're now on the internet.
-Underneath the hood a lot of parts come together to enable that.
+When you buy internet from an Internet Service Provider (ISP), they send you a router and plug that into the wall, boom, you’re now on the internet.
+Underneath the hood, a lot of parts come together to enable that.
 When you plug into the service provider network, they will dynamically assign you an IP address.
-This is your internet identifier, anyone wants to speak to you, they use this, but, how do you know where anything is? all you done was plug in a cable, how does that magically give you access to everything?
+This is your internet identifier, anyone wants to speak to you, they use this, but, how do you know where anything is? all you did was plug in a cable, how does that magically give you access to everything?
 How do you speak to Netflix?
 Amazon?

 ## Routing Protocols
 To deal with the IP protocol and ensuring all connected devices know where to send their packets, we have routing protocols.
 There are different types of routing protocols for different purposes.
-Interior Gateway Protocols (IGPs) such as (OSPF, ISIS, RIP) are used for when you are routing packets in a domain that you own, for example an office would run an IGP for their network.
-Exterior Gateway Protocols (EGPs) such as (BGP) are used when networking domains, owned by different organisations, want to speak to each other.
+Interior Gateway Protocols (IGPs) such as (OSPF, ISIS, RIP) are used for when you are routing packets in a domain that you own, for example, an office would run an IGP for their network.
+Exterior Gateway Protocols (EGPs) such as (BGP) is used when networking domains, owned by different organisations, want to speak to each other.

-What that looks like on a router is, something like this...
+What that looks like on a router is, something like this…

 ```cisco
 R2#show ip route